BHawleyWall/specular-eng-take-home-challenge/README.md

 ## Submission

 We request that you avoid posting your solution publicly.
 Instead, preferably—upload your submission to a private repo and provide access via [Gitfront](https://gitfront.io/).
-The website has instructions, but essentially: (1) click `Get Started -> Create a new account -> Add repository`; (2) copy-paste the repo's SSH link from Github and click `Add`; (3) copy-paste the generated key from Gitfront to the deploy keys in the Github project, and (4) click `Build -> View`, and send us the link.
+Follow the website's instructions, or tldr here: (1) click `Get Started -> Create a new account -> Add repository`; (2) copy-paste the repo's SSH link from Github and click `Add`; (3) copy-paste the generated key from Gitfront to the deploy keys in the Github project, and (4) click `Build -> View`, and send us the link.

 This allows you to provide us an easy-to-access shareable link.
-Alternatively, if this workflow doesn't work for you just send us the files as a zip attachment.
+Alternatively, if this workflow doesn't work for you just send us the files as a zip attachment (or via some other accessible means).